brandoncorrea/brandoncorrea.dev/docs/_posts/2021-10-01-prime-factors.markdown

 end up with a prime number.
 However, we could not guarantee that it would be a greatest or least prime.

+### Edit, 10/2/2021
+I was mistaken on that last note.
+If you start the process from the upper bound (N - 1), then you would end up with the smallest prime number.
+This is because the first divisor reached would be the product of all but the smallest prime factor.

+In the example of 60, the first divisor would be 30
+(2 x 3 x 5).
+This would leave us with the smallest prime number of 2.

 [euler-3]: https://projecteuler.net/problem=3